programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

     print(f'downloading {remote_file} to {uncompressed_file} ...')
 ```

-The bulk of the function repeats what we saw in the single file download, with a check (launch download if the neither the gzip nor the xml file are available) and a try-except block.
+The bulk of the function repeats what we saw in the single file download, with a check (launch download if neither the gzip nor the xml file are available) and a try-except block.
 This later catches network problems and informs the user.
 If we would not put the functionality inside that block an error would stop the script itself.

 ```Python
     if not os.path.exists(local_file) and not os.path.exists(uncompressed_file):